96boards-projects/self_balancing_bot/README.md

 # 4) Self Balancing Bot - Rev 1

 This is the first revision of **Self Balancing Bot**.
 This revision uses complimentary filter for sensor fusion and lacks Bluetooth control.
-Due to accelerometer drift, balancing is not stable.
+Due to gyroscope drift and accelerometer noise, balancing is not stable.

 ![Self Balancing Bot](./bot.png)